Minhao-Zhang/MBTI-Classification/README.md

 # Fine-Tuning Large Language Models for MBTI Classification Using Text Data

+---

+I believe I have made a huge mistake in this project.
+The metric I used to test the classication should not be accuracy or f1 score.
+It should be balanced accuracy or MCC score.
+I will make adjustment to this project in the near future.

+---

 Classifying someone's MBTI type based on their text data.

 此文章有[中文版本](./README_ZH.md)。